matm/jQuery-File-Upload-Wiki/Options.md

     2. files: Array of all [File](https://developer.mozilla.org/en/DOM/File) objects.
     3. index: The index of the current [File](https://developer.mozilla.org/en/DOM/File) object.
     4. xhr: The [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) object for the current file upload.
-    5. handler: A reference to the uploadHandler, giving access to all handler methods and upload settings.
+    5. handler: A reference to the uploadHandler, gives access to all handler methods and upload settings.
        The jQuery File Upload UI Plugin provides the attributes `handler.uploadRow` and `handler.progressbar` with references to the uploadRow and progressbar.
 * Example:
 ```js